-3.1 The Managing Directors plan that went to P&R Committee in September 2015 proposed a three year strategy for delivering the Council's priorities and statutory duties with 75% to 85% of current resources, highlighting the still significant savings to be made within the Council.
+Council Strategy and associated strategic initiatives, Norfolk Forward and the new administrations set of priorities based around "Caring for our County".
+There are still significant savings to be made within the Council.
 NAS continue to review the approach taken to Internal Audit work, the resources and our methodology to ensure 'Better ways of Working' are adopted to ensure adequate and effective audit coverage, albeit within a reduced internal audit resources.

-- 3.2 The minimum coverage required for internal audit comprises both the 'Managed Audit' work, to support our external auditor, as well as the other internal work needed to comply with the Accounts and Audit (England) Regulations 2015 and to form an opinion with respect to the system of internal control, governance and risk management. - 3.3 This annual plan, split into two half yearly plans will be flexible to cope with the inevitable changes that are required throughout the year.
+The minimum coverage required for internal audit comprises both the 'Managed Audit' work, to support our external auditor, as well as the other internal work needed to comply with the Accounts and Audit (England) Regulations 2015 and to form an opinion with respect to the system of internal control, governance and risk management.

+3.2 This annual plan, split into two half yearly plans will be flexible to cope with the inevitable changes that are required throughout the year.
 Allocating the plan into two halves will help ensure each half is current, relevant and reflects the changing environment.
 Any adjustments needing to be made to the plan will be reported to the Audit Committee in the quarterly reports with a formal review at the half year.

-4 Approach to the Audit Plan for 2017-18
+4 Approach to the Audit Plan for 2018-19

-4.1 The internal Audit plan is designed to give sufficient coverage to form an overall audit opinion with respect to the systems of internal control, governance and risk management.
-The internal audit plan draws from the Managing Director's Performance monitoring report (P&R Committee October 2015) in that:

-• It focusses on the right things and supports delivering the Council's priorities and managing its vital signs and key risks

-• It will be able to demonstrate how services within the Council are better off through having had an audit

-• It sets accurate baselines in that it is clear in the number of audits to be delivered within each key area to support the annual audit opinion and the Annual Governance Statement

-• The plan strengthens accountability and ownership by focussing on key areas of risk within the Council

-4.2 The key messages in this approach are:

-- The audit plan focusses on the right things and only the 'essential' audit work, which our risk and needs assessment, undertaken with departments, identifies, will be met from the available resources, - understanding what audit work will not feature in the plan and accepting the risks arising from that. - 4.3 The Annual Internal Audit plan is kept under review through regular assessment by the Chief Internal Auditor, including assessing performance with delivery, and amended as appropriate to reflect changing priorities and emerging risks which are report to the Audit Committee. - 5 Scoping for 2017-18
+- 4.1 The internal Audit plan is designed to give sufficient coverage to form an overall audit opinion with respect to the systems of internal control, governance and risk management.
+The internal audit plan is aligned to the corporate risk register and the corporate priorities in that: - It focusses on the right things and supports delivering the Council's priorities and managing its vital signs, key risks and priorities - It will be able to demonstrate how services within the Council are better off through having had an audit - It sets accurate baselines in that it is clear in the number of audits to be delivered within each key area to support the annual audit opinion and the Annual Governance Statement - The plan strengthens accountability and ownership by focussing on key areas of risk within the Council - 4.2 The key messages in this approach are: - The audit plan focusses on the right things and only the 'essential' audit work, which our risk and needs assessment, undertaken with departments, identifies, will be met from the available resources, - understanding what audit work will not feature in the plan and accepting the risks arising from that. - 4.3 The Annual Internal Audit plan is kept under review through regular assessment by the Chief Internal Auditor, including assessing performance with delivery, and amended as appropriate to reflect changing priorities and emerging risks which are report to the Audit Committee.